Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 A small-space pseudorandom permutation (PRP) is a cryptographic algorithm that works similar to a block cipher, while also being able to adhere to format constraints.
-In particular, it is able to create perform a psuedorandom permutation over an arbitrary input and output space.
+In particular, it is able to perform a psuedorandom permutation over an arbitrary input and output space.

 This document uses the FF1 mode from {{NIST}} with the input-output space of 32-bit integers, instantiated with AES-128.